 What changes have we seen with California title loans?

 California residents have long had the ability to take out a title loan.
 You can go back decades and see that people have been using their pink slip to get quick cash.
 Just over the past few years we've seen a proliferation of companies offer online title loans to residents who live in California.
 This has really changed the game as you no longer have to physically walk into a lender to get cash for your vehicle.
 Most companies will still require some type of verification.
 This can include employment verification and a vehicle inspection.
 With that, it's become much easier for California residents to get get a title loan online opposed to how it was years ago.
+In fact it can often be easier than if you wanted a payday loan or cash advance.
+Remember with a pink slip loan, you're putting up a vehicle as collateral.
+A payday advance is entirely unsecured.
 As well all know, this type of financing comes with high interest rates and the risk of losing your vehicle if you fall behind on payments.
 The flip side of that argument is that these loans aren't made for everyone.
 Typically, people that can't qualify for other types of loans such as a bank loan or installment loan will be best suited for a title loan.
 Due to the increase in online lenders and other factors, there's been an increase in title loans over the past few years.
 Not surprisingly, the State of California has put new rules in place as a way to regulate the industry and keep out bad actors.

 Who governs title loan rules in California?